 - Locations with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel costs or reduced efficiency.
+- Pricey central heat, either as a result of high fuel prices or decreased efficiency.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs